Vyral/base-template/_drafts/should-you-do-it-yourself-or-hire-a-professional.md

 The final thing you need to remember is that your time is valuable.
 So, although you may save your money on a contractor, you may spend more overall.

 If you have any questions or are interested in buying or selling, please feel free to contact me.
-I look forward to speaking with you soon. &nbsp;
+I look forward to speaking with you soon.

-&nbsp;

-&nbsp;